JulienClero/EHT-Easy-Head-Tracking-/README.md

 ### 3. Flash ESP32
 - Select board: `ESP32 Dev Module`
 - Select serial port
+- Make modifications to the code : Fill in your wifi ssid, password and your PC's IP adress (2.
+Configure Code)
 - Compile and upload

 ## 🎮 OpenTrack Configuration